GuptaAseem/digital_signal_processing/README.md

 - extract and replace 'data' folder with 'real data' folder on your system
 - neuro.m is the main MATLAB file
     - will have to install addn. toolboxes on PC

+Note: neuro.m is only for k-means and finding optimal number of clusters Kaggle is for training SVM and predicting abnormality